AlgoMaster Logo

 split and join: Tokenization Basics

 split breaks a string into a list. join does the reverse.
-Together, they form the simplest tokenization pipeline.
+They are not a replacement for a model tokenizer, but they are useful for basic text processing.

 main.py